sdiehl/wiwinwlh/tutorial.md

 a vast amount of extensions to support more type-level programming added to it over the years.

-The *ground types* you'll see are quite common
+The following *ground types* are quite common:

 * `()` - The unit type
 * `Char` - ASCII Characters